i-am-bee/beeai-issue-creator/README.md

 - [ ] **Build as Docker image** - Containerized deployment for easier hosting
 - [ ] 🚧 **Elicitation support** - Interactive tool use approval and clarification workflows
 - [ ] **Artefact support** - Enable rich content generation and interactive editing capabilities
+- [ ] **GitHub Lables and Type field** - Allow the agent to correctly populate the labels and type fields

 ## Contributing